basbaccarne/reseach_methodology_experiments/README.md

 ### 3. Build the test set-up
 - [ ] Set-up your Arduino Nano and the rest of the hardware following **this schematic**
 - [ ] Plug in you Arduino and upload **this sketch**
-- [ ] Check if pressure is detected using the Serial Plotter in the Arduino IDE (Tools > Serial Plotter)
+- [ ] Check if pressure is detected using the Serial Monitor in the Arduino IDE (Tools > Serial Monitor)
 - [ ] Open Processing and open (or copy/paste) the **Processing script**
-- [ ] Make sure you close your Serial Plotter
+- [ ] Make sure you close your Serial Monitor in the Arduino IDE
 - [ ] Run the Processing script and resolve potential errors
 - [ ] The default goal is to compare maximum pressure until the floatable leaks or pops